Kelvin Bryant

-High school
+Early life

-Bryant played two years of varsity football at Tarboro High School in Tarboro, N.C..
+Bryant played two years of varsity football at Tarboro High School in Tarboro, North Carolina.
 In the 10th grade as a player on the Junior Varsity team he was invited to move up to varsity but endeared himself to his team by choosing to remain with the Junior Varsity squad.
-His 10th grade team was 8-1, his 11th grade (varsity team) was 6-4 and as a senior the Tarboro Vikings were 10-0 in the regular season claiming the conference championship and ranked number 1 in the state in the 3A classification.
+His 10th grade team was 8–1, his 11th grade (varsity team) was 6–4 and as a senior the Tarboro Vikings were 10–0 in the regular season claiming the conference championship and ranked number 1 in the state in the 3A classification.
 A first round playoff defeat ended dreams of a state championship.

 College career

 Bryant played college football at the University of North Carolina at Chapel Hill, where he was a three-time first-team All-ACC tailback.
 When he left UNC in 1982 he had 3,267 rushing yards in his career.
 This was, at the time, the third highest career rushing yard total ever for the Tar Heels (fifth most ever as of March 2021).
-He had three consecutive 1,000-yard rushing seasons from 1980-82.
+He had three consecutive 1,000-yard rushing seasons from 1980 to 1982.
 Despite injuries in 1981, he still rushed for 1,015 yards in just seven games.
 He rushed for more than 100 yards in a game on 19 occasions.
 In one of the most memorable games in UNC football history, Bryant scored six touchdowns against East Carolina University in 1981.
 He holds the NCAA record for most touchdowns scored in two and three consecutive games (11 and 15, respectively).
-He was named one of the ACC's Top 50 players of all-time in 2002.
+He was named one of the ACC's Top 50 players of all time in 2002.